 A look down to the pit in 1960 from "Elizabeth Taylor: The Lost Tapes."
 See the Historic L.A.
 Theatres in Movies post for a "Cleopatra" marquee view.

-A view across the auditorium from the Los Angeles Public Library collection showing the draping of proscenium and some auditorium areas for the roadshow engagement of "Spartacus" in 1960.
-Look back under the balcony for a view of one of the draped-off areas.
-And check out the curtained-off back of the balcony.
+A view from the Los Angeles Public Library collection showing the draping of proscenium and some auditorium areas

-The photo's caption: "In order to reduce seating for greater comfort and picture appreciation, rust-colored draperies were used to curtain off the unused seating areas.
+"In order to reduce seating for greater comfort and picture appreciation, rust-colored draperies were used to curtain off the unused seating areas.
 As shown in the picture, seating areas in the upper two-thirds of the auditorium [i.e. upper sections of the balcony] were also set-off by new wainscot-high walls which were decorated by pieces in keeping with the picture being shown."

-The proscenium in 1960 as it appeared for the run of Stanley Kubrick's "Spartacus."
+The screen as it appeared for the 1960 run of "Spartacus."
 It's a Los Angeles Public Library photo.
-The reserved seat 70mm engagement opened with a benefit premiere on October 19.

 Another view of the auditorium during "Spartacus" comes from a Norelco ad that ran in the March 14, 1962 issue of Motion Picture Herald.
+Charles Horstman, head of the RKO Theatres technical department, supervised the 1959 booth installation.
 The ad appeared adjacent to an article about the modern makeover of the Warner up the street, where the proscenium looked very similar to the view above after its own drape treatment.
-Thanks to Cinerama historian Roland Lataille who found the article for the Warner page of his In Cinerama website. [ article page 1 | article page 2 ]
+Thanks to Cinerama historian Roland Lataille who found the article for the Warner page of his In Cinerama website. article page 1 | article page 2 |

 More California State Library views: The Library has over 200 1930 vintage photos of the Pantages but they're arranged rather haphazardly, with many duplications.